PabloSanGJ/matching-pairs/README.md

 matching-pairs
 ==============

-A simple "Mathing Pairs" game using javaScript &amp; jQuery
+A simple "Matching Pairs" game using javaScript &amp; jQuery